Thousands of poll workers recruited in Georgia ahead of Nov. 3 general election

 More than 10,000 poll workers have been recruited to help staff local precincts in Georgia ahead of an expected surge of voters in the Nov.
-3 general election, Secretary of State Brad Raffensperger’s office announced.
+3 general election, Secretary of State Brad Raffensperger’s office announced this week.

 More than 50 groups have partnered with Raffensperger’s office to recruit workers including local Rotary clubs, county chapters of the NAACP, some state agencies, the Metro Atlanta Chamber, the Savannah Regional Film Commission and the nonprofit TeenPact.